abolkog/thinkdots/README.md

 See also the list of [contributors](https://github.com/abolkog/thinkdots/contributors) who participated in this project.

+## Design Reference

+The UI design of this project is based on [g1alexander's Tic Tac Toe](https://github.com/g1alexander/tic-tac-toe).

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details